hakanalpp/hakanalp.dev/README.md

 # Source code for hakanalp.dev

 hakanalp.dev is a responsive personel blog/portfolio website which I built for myself.
+This project is done using ReactJS and Tailwind CSS.

 ## Available Scripts